Austin Osman Spare: Kenneth Grant and later life: 1946–1956

 Following the culmination of the war, Spare held a comeback show in November 1947 at the Archer Gallery.
 A commercial success, the works on display showed the increasing influence of Spiritualism on his thought, and included a number of portraits of prominent Spiritualists like Arthur Conan Doyle and Kate Fox-Jencken.
 He also featured a number of portraits of famous movie stars in the exhibit, leading him to later gain the moniker of "the first British Pop Artist".

 In the spring of 1949, a recently married woman named Steffi Grant introduced herself to Spare.
 She introduced him to her husband Kenneth Grant (1924–2011).
 Spare and the Grants became great friends, frequenting a number of London pubs together and sharing books on the subject of the esoteric.

 The Grants' influence led Spare to begin writing several new occult manuscripts, the Logomachy of Zos and the Zoetic Grimoire of Zos.
 Under Grant's influence, Spare began to show an increasing interest in witchcraft and the witches' sabbath, producing artworks with titles such as "Witchery", "Walpurgis Vampire" and "Satiated Succubi" and claiming that on a bus he had encountered a group of female witches on their way to the Sabbath.

 Spare held his first pub show at the Temple Bar in Walworth Road in late 1949, which again proved successful, earning Spare 250 guineas.
 One of those who had seen the show was publisher Michael Hall, and impressed by Spare's work, he commissioned him to help provide illustrations for his new periodical, The London Mystery Magazine.
 The fifth issue, for August–September 1950, contained an article on Spare and his work, while the sixth contained an article written by Algernon Blackwood that was illustrated by Spare.

-In failing health, in May 1956 he was submitted to the South Western Hospital in Stockwell with a burst appendix; the doctor noted that he had also been suffering from anaemia, bronchitis, high blood pressure and gall stones.
-Spare died on the afternoon of 15 May 1956, at the age of 69.
-He was buried alongside his father at St. Mary's Church in Ilford.